 - A series of three HE evening presentations to parents and students with visiting university and apprenticeships speakers.

 - Personal statement writing day.

 - Insight talks: a lecture programme to stimulate intellectual curiosity and offer insight into a range of topics, with high profile and prominent speakers who are experts in their fields.
-One of our recent guests was Jeremy Paxman.
+One of our past guests was Jeremy Paxman.

 Russell Group Universities

 For more information and to apply, visit https://www.gov.uk/student-finance